TanguyLallemand/similarity-graph/README.md

 # Python_align

 Python_align is a python script permitting to construct a network graph based on similarity between different DNA sequences from a fasta file.
-All files necessary are accessible on this [repository](https://bitbucket.org/TanguyLallemand/python_align/src/master/)
+All files necessary are accessible in this [repository](https://bitbucket.org/TanguyLallemand/python_align/src/master/)

 ## Why this script is particular?

 First of all, this script allows you to save your output graphs in different formats.
 It is of course possible to save it in gefx but also in png or pdf.
-In addition, it is possible to export the data in a json file and display an output graph in a web browser via a Javascript script.
+In addition, it is possible to export data in a json file and display an output graph in a web browser via a Javascript script.
 This allows to have beautiful graphics managed in d3.js with possible interactions.
 In addition, it is then possible to implement resulting output graph in any web page.
 To finish, json is a format very used, easy to parse so this file can be use in many different project.

 This script is a fully modular script so it is quite easy to change configuration following needs of a particular experience or adapt it to a bigger project.